willduff/mixedreality-enthusiast-guide/docs/motion-controller-problems.md

 16. If your Bluetooth settings have motion controllers already paired, Windows won’t discover the new devices until those are removed (if they have been added using a specific dongle, they can be only removed with that dongle).
 17. If your PC has built-in Bluetooth and you’re having connection problems, try using a USB Bluetooth adapter.
 To do this, turn off your built-in Bluetooth radio in Device Manager and then pair your other Bluetooth devices with the new adapter.

+## My paired controllers don’t show up in the Mixed Reality Portal.

+* Hold the controllers in front of your headset and restart them by pressing the Windows button for four seconds, then again for two seconds.
+* If the controllers are paired to your PC, make sure that they show as connected in **Settings > Bluetooth & other devices**.
+If the controllers are paired to your headset, make sure that you see "Motion Controller" in the Device Manager under Human Interface Devices.
+If your controllers are showing correctly in those locations, unpair them and go through the pairing process again.
+* If the controller LEDs are cycling, turning on one quadrant of lights at a time and then turning them off, they are undergoing a firmware update.
+Wait for the update to complete and the controllers should appear in Mixed Reality.
+* If an external Bluetooth adapter is used, make sure the adapter is plugged into a USB 2.0 port (which is often, but not always, black), away from other wireless transmitters or USB 3.0 devices.
+* If the PC just crashed and a Qualcomm adapter is being used, a reset may not work.
+To fix this, unplug the power from the back of the computer (or if on a laptop, hold down the power button for 10 seconds) and restart the PC.

+* Run the Bluetooth troubleshooter in **Settings > Update & Security > Troubleshoot > Bluetooth**.

 ## How do I pair new controllers if Windows Mixed Reality is already set up on my PC?

 * Insert two AA batteries into each controller.
 Don’t put the battery cover back on yet.